 You’ll bypass the main queue, which includes some futuristic model vehicles and an assortment of other things to keep guests occupied during what’s likely a 60+ minute wait.
 This is a photo of the standby queue from the FastPass+ line as the standby line extends outside.
 You’re not missing a whole lot other than the wait.

 Total Average Experience Time with FastPass+: 25 minutes.

 While FastPass+ users bypass the main queue, there’s still the wait for the design stage and the design process, followed by the wait to board the vehicle after, the ride, and then the walk back out front.

 4th FastPass+ Availability: Currently, there will likely be no day-of FastPass+ availability for Test Track outside of other people’s cancellations.
 It will likely take a considerable amount of refreshing to find a FastPass+ with a suitable return time.
 Still, they do become available.
 Assuming Ratatouille is added as a Tier 1 FastPass+, it will improve availability for Test Track as guests select Epcot’s newest attraction instead.

 Expect to Wait:

-Commentary: Test Track is a fun ride that just about every Disney visitor should enjoy.
-While not super-intense, the ride certainly has its moments and most riders leave with a smile on their face.
+Josh’s Take: Test Track is a fun ride that just about every Disney guest enjoys.
+While not super-intense, the ride certainly has its moments, and most riders leave with a smile on their face.
 The downside is that lines are long and time consuming, even with FastPass+.
 Consider single rider after experiencing the attraction together for the first time as it bypasses the design phase and waits are often shorter than standby or FastPass+.